solana-developers/workshops/workshops/beginner-crash-course/README.md

 You can do this by setting up a connection to the Solana network, and sending a request.

-🔸 Here's what that looks like in JavaScript - where we're requesting information about an account:
+🔸 Here's what that looks like in TypeScript - where we're requesting information about an account:
 https://github.com/solana-developers/workshops/blob/33ee92c20f4a15e0f8da3d16708a49a16ac8bb10/workshops/beginner-crash-course/client-examples/scripts/accounts.ts#L60-L64

 **→ Modifying Data on Solana**